staeter/work-in-progress/dialogue.md

 ### 7. Attractive

 One of the internet's greatest achievements has been helping people maintain meaningful connections across time and distance - old friends finding each other again and families staying close despite living continents apart.
-But this only works when people can actually find each other.
+But this only works when people can actually find each other on a platform.
 A social network needs to attract and retain enough users to make these connections possible, otherwise even the best features become meaningless in an empty space.

 Being attractive means designing features and mechanisms that give people genuine reasons to join and stay on the platform.
 This requires both understanding what brings real value to users' lives - whether that's reconnecting with old friends, finding communities that share their interests, or discovering new perspectives - and creating sustainable growth mechanisms that benefit both users and creators.
 The platform should grow through authentic utility, meaningful interactions, and positive feedback loops that align everyone's interests.